viksteers/Open-Weather-App/README.md

 # Open-Weather-App
-This is a cross-platform application using Xamarin helping it interact with an API.
-Used OpenWeatherMap API
+This is a cross-platform application using Xamarin.Forms to help it interact with an API.
+Used OpenWeatherMap API.
+The program is written in C#

 <p>INFO 2200 - Computer Programming II</p>